sa-ne/openshift4-vmware-upi/README.md

 |dhcp\_server\_subnet|IP Subnet used to configure dhcpd.conf|
 |load\_balancer\_ip|This IP address of your load balancer (the server that HAProxy will be installed on)|

 Under the `webserver` and `loadbalancer` group include the FQDN of each host.
 Also make sure you configure the `httpd_port` variable for the web server host.
-In this example, the web server that will serve up installation artifacts and load balancer (HAProxy) are the same host.
+In this example, the web server that will serve up installation artifacts and the load balancer (HAProxy) are the same host.

 For the individual node configuration, be sure to update the hosts in the `pg` hostgroup.
 Several parameters will need to be changed for _each_ host including `ip`, `memory`, `cores` and `cpu_reservation`.
 Match up your VMware environment with the inventory file.

-Since we set `Latency Sensitivity` to `High` on each virtual machine, memory and CPU resources are allocated up front. `cpu_reservation` can be calculated as follows:
+Since we set `Latency Sensitivity` to `High` on each virtual machine, memory and CPU resources need to be allocated up front. `cpu_reservation` can be calculated as follows:

 1. Find the CPU model (Xeon X5675) and determine GHz (3.06GHz)
 2. Find the number of cores assigned to VM (2)